Paresqui/Paresqui/README.md

 Here are some ideas to get you started:
 -->
 My name is Gabriela L. Paresqui, I'm a brazilian Project Manager.
-I have a bachelor's degree in Computer Science and now i'am studying to get a job as a data analyst
+I have a bachelor's degree in Computer Science and now i'am studying to get a job as a data analyst.

 - 🔭 I’m currently working as a Project Manager on agriculture field
 - 🌱 I’m currently learning Python, Data Analysis, Data Science, Machine Learning and OpenCV